ozdiv/awx/gitlab.md

 Click on local and find on the left-hand side App Templates.
 Click on 'App Templates' and click on 'GitLab Ce'.
 Click 'deploy the container'.

 It takes a long time for GitLab container to be created, so be patient - takes 10-20 minutes at least.

+After 20 minutes go to http://10.0.19.202:49154/ or replace with different ip of your server.